Setting up a Minecraft Java Edition Server on Ubuntu

 sudo apt upgrade

-3. You can verify the Java has been installed correctly by entering java -version into the terminal.
+3. You can verify the Java has been installed to your Ubuntu system by getting it to output its version number.

 dev@pimylifeup:~$ java -version